One of Ukraine’s earliest IT companies

 Founder of Softline and Intecracy Group

-I had a passion for technology from an early age.
-A systems engineering graduate, I was teaching Artificial Intelligence at KPI by 1991.
-But times were hard — I had to leave the department.
-Only one in ten of my classmates managed to work in their field.
+I was fascinated by technology from an early age.
+Trained as a systems engineer, I was already teaching Artificial Intelligence at KPI in 1991.
+But those were difficult times, and I had to leave the department.
+Only one out of ten people from my class was able to work in the profession.
 To stay in IT, Alisher Ramazanov and I founded Softline in 1995.
 Yuriy Syvytsky joined a little later.

-The first contract was automating an agro-industrial exchange.
-We literally lived in a back room behind the trading floor.
-The project was risky — few wanted to take it on.
-We took the risk — and it worked.
-Even then, working with Ukrposhta, we understood the key thing: code is not the main thing.
-Understanding how an organisation works is.
+Our first contract was the automation of an agricultural commodities exchange.
+We literally lived in a small room behind the trading floor.
+It was a risky project, and very few wanted to take it on.
+We did — and it worked.
+Even then, while working with Ukrposhta, we realized something essential: code is not the main thing.
+The real key is understanding how an organization operates.

-In 2009 the R&D Institute "Ecotech", founded by specialists from the Glushkov Institute of Cybernetics, joined us.
-The institute had worked exclusively on military projects since the 1990s — these competencies enable us today to fulfil orders in the security and defence sector.
-Softline's history is part of the history of Ukrainian IT as a whole.
+In 2009, the R&D institute Ecotech joined us.
+It had been founded by specialists from the V.M.
+Glushkov Institute of Cybernetics.
+Since the 1990s, the institute had worked exclusively on military projects, and those capabilities are what enable us today to deliver projects in the security and defense sector.
+Softline’s history is part of the broader history of Ukrainian IT.

 The company’s journey

-Softline began in a back room behind an agro-industrial exchange's trading floor.
-The first contract was a complex automated system that few were willing to take on.
+Softline started in a small room behind the trading floor of an agricultural commodities exchange.
+The first contract was a complex automated system that very few were willing to take on.

-Among the exchange participants a second client emerged — Khlib Ukrainy.
-Then came Ukrposhta, where we understood: code is not the main thing.
-Building a model of how the organisation works is.
+A second client emerged from among the exchange participants — Khlib Ukrainy.
+Then came Ukrposhta, where we learned a lasting lesson: code is not the main thing.
+The real task is designing a workable model of how an organization functions.

-In 2000 — international investment and expansion beyond Ukraine.
-In 2002 — the first national-scale systems.
-In 2009 — restructuring and joining Intecracy Group, gaining access to a shared technology platform and an expanded pool of engineering expertise.
+In 2000, the company attracted international investment and expanded beyond Ukraine.
+In 2002, it delivered its first national-scale systems.
+In 2009, restructuring and joining Intecracy Group gave Softline access to a shared technology platform and a broader pool of engineering expertise.

-2013 — NATO.
-2014 — volunteer UAVs for the ATO and participation in building state registries.
-Then — UnityBase Defense, the classified IAS "Personnel" system for the Armed Forces, and continuous operations during full-scale war.
+2013 brought cooperation with NATO.
+In 2014, the company contributed volunteer UAV solutions for the ATO and took part in building state registries.
+This was followed by UnityBase Defense, the secure Personnel information system for the Armed Forces, and continuous operations throughout the full-scale war.

 Code is not the main thing.
-Understanding how an organisation works is.
-We understood this in the 90s, working with Ukrposhta.
+The real key is understanding how an organization works.
+We learned that back in the 1990s while working with Ukrposhta.

 Anton Marrero